hahayesc/Kiva-Messenger/README.md

 Kiva Messenger is still in development, as of right now the app is in very early stages of development but expect an alpha release in early 2026

- Planed devices are going to support Kiva Messenger
+ Planned devices are going to support Kiva Messenger
 1. Windows 8.1+
 2. Android 4.0.4+
 3. IOS 6.1+